HeronErin/gurn-language-spec/Generics And Templating.md

-Generics allow for one function definition to apply to many different type of variables.
+Generics allow for one function definition to apply to many different types of variables.
 The following is a basic example of how to use it.
 ```java
 import std.traits.Comparable;